mrj0/django-modeler/README.rst

 This is a much nicer way of including test data.
 You probably already have a working site and some data for production, but ``dumpdata`` will serialize the data for an entire app.
 That's too much just to write a quick test!

-What people then end up doing is having an old, out-of-date copy of their production data in their test fixtures.
+Many people end up with an old, out-of-date copy of their production data in their test fixtures that nobody dares to change.
 And because fixtures can be a pain to keep up to date with site changes, it's common place to see a bunch of tests depend on the same fixtures.
-Sometimes entire projects depend on just one or two fixtures.
+Sometimes entire projects will depend on just one or two fixtures.

 Unfortunately, if a refactor needs a fixture change due to model changes, changing the fixture could cause other tests to fail that are unrelated to the refactor.
 Worse, it's difficult to edit the json directly, cumbersome to load and modify